 Don’t Confuse Red Push With…

-Chinese Pistache (Pistache chinensis) is a related large ornamental shade tree that turns brilliant red and orange in the fall.
+Chinese Pistache (Pistache chinensis) is one red push’s parent plants.
+It is also a large ornamental shade tree that turns brilliant red and orange in the fall.

 It looks similar in size and form, but has many drawbacks compared to red push pistache.
 It has messy fruits, doesn’t hold its fall color as long, and is susceptible to Verticillium wilt, a potentially fatal fungus disease.